White Otter Castle

 White Otter Castle is an elaborate 3-storey log house built on the shore of White Otter Lake, about 35 km south of Ignace, Ontario, Canada, by hermit, trapper, and fisher James Alexander "Jimmy" McOuat.
 It is an example of typical log house construction at the turn of the 19th and 20th century, but remarkable "because of the uniqueness or ingenuity of the methods by which [it] came into existence."

 Although within the Turtle River-White Otter Lake Provincial Park, the building is not recognized as a historic site.

 Construction

-The "Castle" is a sturdy log house which stands 3 storys tall (29 ft), with a square tower extending up an additional floor (41 ft).
+The "Castle" is a sturdy log house which stands 3 stories tall (29 ft), with a square tower extending up an additional floor (41 ft).
 The main part of the building measures 24 by 28 ft, while an attached kitchen area adds a further 14 by 20 ft to the floorplan.
 It has 26 windows.

 McOuat built his "castle" single-handedly beginning in 1903 when he was 51 and finally completing it in 1915.
 He felled and cut all of the red pine logs himself, which were between 30 and 40 m in length and 50 cm in diameter.
 He hoisted the finished, dovetailed beams (some of them weighing as much as 1600 lbs) into place by means of simple block and tackle.